RomainCtl/RecoFinement/docs/developers/installation.md

     === "Mac"
         For `make`, you will have to install the "Developer Tools" that are provided as optional packages in OS X installation disks.

-        `git` is normaly installed by default, try:
+        `git` is normally installed by default, try:
         ```
         git --version
         ```